eleev/extensions-kit/README.md

 # ✏️ Notes
 - Technically you may reuse the majority of the extensions for `macOS`, `watchOS` and `tvOS`, even without the direct support of those `OSs`
 - The description says that this framework contains extensions for `macOS`, `watchOS` and `tvOS`.
 As it was pointed out, its the work in progress.
 However, technically you can reuse the majority of the extensions, but it can be done only manually at the moment
+- Please, note that this framework was developed for proprietary projects, later on it was decided to open source the framework.
+It's far from being finished, however it does provide some value.
+Those parts that are unit-test covered were/are actually tested in real projects.
+However, many of those extensions are experimental

 # 🗺 Roadmap
 These are the goals that need to be achieved over time: